YottaDB/YDBDoc/ProgGuide/isv.rst

 If $ZSOURCE contains a file with an extension other than .m or .o, ZEDIT processes it but ZLINK returns an error message

 $ZSOURCE is a read-write Intrinsic Special Variable, (i.e., it can appear on the left side of the equal sign (=) in the argument to the SET command).
 A $ZSOURCE value may include an environment variable.
-YottaDB handles logical names that translate to other logical names by performing iterative translations according to VMS conventions.
+YottaDB handles logical names that translate to other logical names by performing iterative translations.

 Example: